 In the end many estates sold all the land keeping only the house and its immediate surroundings.
 Many of these homes now fell to ruin and were abandoned as there was no land to support them.
 During the War of Independence, 200 of them were destroyed.
 They were seen as a symbol of Irelands’ colonial past and as a cause of the famine.
 Happily, now people are beginning to appreciate the place of estates and stately homes in Irish history.

 At LTR we have some delightful Irish country houses and mansions available for exclusive use rental which are wonderfully comfortable and blessed with all the modern comforts of the 21st Century.
 They allow their guests to appreciate a slice of the past and life lived in a grand house in the wonderful land of Ireland.
 Please do get in touch with us and we would love to help you find the perfect Irish country house to stay in.
-We also have beautiful English country houses and wonderful Scottish country houses to stay in.
+We also have beautiful English country houses and wonderful Scottish country houses for your vacation.